 Castelli Settlers in United States in the 20th Century

-- Agoztini Castelli, aged 16, who emigrated to America from Vertinitti, in 1902
+- Agoztini Castelli, aged 16, who immigrated to America from Vertinitti, in 1902

 - Albina Castelli, aged 25, who landed in America from Ansonia, Italy, in 1904

-- Alessandro Castelli, aged 24, who emigrated to the United States from Cerignale, Italy, in 1907
+- Alessandro Castelli, aged 24, who immigrated to the United States from Cerignale, Italy, in 1907

 - Adamo Castelli, aged 24, who landed in America from Mouterado, Italy, in 1909